fracaludo/RankChem/README.md

 ## ❗❗ Important
 The package displays the wrong active sites and the ranking is often wrong.
-This is due to fukui dictionnaries/global descriptors inconsistencies from morfeus-ml or xtb-python.
+This, we think, is due to fukui dictionnaries/global descriptors inconsistencies from morfeus-ml or xtb-python.
 This issue is out of our reach.
 Sorry :(

 ## 🔎 References an documentation